-In October 2018, Canada will become the first major industrialized nation to legalize adult-use cannabis at the federal level.
+In 2018, Canada is expected to become the first major industrialized nation to legalize adult-use cannabis at both the federal and provincial levels.
 With legalization, we expect most illicit cannabis consumption to transition to the legal market.
-In the 2016 publication by Deloitte, Insights and Opportunities, Recreational Marijuana, the projected size of the Canadian adult-use market ranged from C\$4.9 billion to C\$8.7 billion annually.
-In the 2018 publication by Deloitte, A Society in Transition, an Industry Ready to Bloom, the projected size of the Canadian adult-use market in 2019 ranged from C\$1.8 billion to C\$4.3 billion.
+In the 2016 publication by Deloitte Insights and Opportunities, Recreational Marijuana, the projected size of the Canadian adult-use market ranged from C\$4.9 billion to C\$8.7 billion annually.
 We also expect a number of new entrants into the market following legalization.